-The photos of your home are extremely important to its sale because over 90% of home buyers start their search on the internet.
-The marketing of your home can be thought of in two parts: The photos and where they get shown.
+The photos of your home are extremely important to its sale because now over 99% of home buyers start their search on the internet.

 Always keep in mind that less-is-more.
 The furnishings and appliances in a photograph give a room size and scale yet too much furniture or decoration will make spaces seem small, dark and cramped.
 The camera is completely unforgiving when it comes to stains, dirt and streaks.
 Getting your home ready to photograph and show is the perfect time to indulge in hiring a professional cleaning service.
 Instead of doing the cleaning yourself, you can carefully pack your family photos, keepsakes, valuables and other personal items that are best removed before your photo shoot and subsequent showings.
 While the selling process may feel overwhelming, not getting your home into its best condition may cost you thousands of dollars and months of time.